Data-driven Mutation Analysis for Cyber-Physical Systems: Empirical Evaluation

 \subsection{Experimental Setup}

 With the support of our industry partners, we relied on the systems' specification documents to define the fault models for each subject.

 \UPDATED{Table~\ref{table:summary} provides information about the fault models.} The fault models (FMs) for the \ADCS include multiple configurations (\emph{Configured operators}) of eight mutation operators: BF, VAT, VBT, VOR, IV, FVOR, FVBT, and FVAT.
 The \PDHU fault models include four operators: BF, IV, VAT and FVAT.
 Even though the \GPS fault model concerns only one data type, it makes use of six operators: ASA, HV, IV, SS, VAT, and FVAT.
-For \PARAM, we relied on the operators BF, HV, IV, SS, VAT, and FVAT.
-All the mutation operators provided by \APPR have been used in at least one fault model, which shows their usefulness. \NEWRES{They have led to 172 mutation operations for \ADCS, 23 for \GPS, 29 for \PDHU, and 44 for \PARAM; the number of configured operators and mutation operations match except when we rely on VOR and FVOR.}
+For \PARAM, we relied on the operators BF, HV, IV, SS, VAT, and FVAT. \NEWRES{They have led to 172 mutation operations for \ADCS, 23 for \GPS, 29 for \PDHU, and 44 for \PARAM; the number of configured operators and mutation operations match except when we rely on VOR and FVOR.}

+\TSEmin{3.10}{Except for INV,} all the mutation operators provided by \APPR have been used in at least one fault model, which shows their usefulness. \TSEmin{3.10}{The INV operator replaces the observed value with another one in the valid domain; to demonstrate its usefulness, we used it to mutate the destination port and address of an opensource network library produced by \GomSpace and tested it in our tutorial on \APPR~\cite{DAMAT:Tutorial:Web}, which we did not include in our experiments.}

 We performed our experiments using an HPC cluster with Intel Xeon E5-2680 v4 (2.4 GHz) nodes.